-Table 5 Three-Classes interaction classification report
+Table 5 Three-Classes Interaction Classification Report

 Table 5 three-class interaction classification is displayed.
 In this implementation, the precision of the model in detecting degressive interactions, non-interactions, and enhancive interactions are 95%, 96%, and 88%, respectively.
 The recalls are 97%, 95%, and 84%, respectively, and finally, F-measures are 96%, 96%, and 86%.
 The model power in the three-classes mode decreases slightly in comparison to the two-classes which can be due to two reasons.

-The problem of three-classes is more difficult than two-classes, obviously.
+The problem of three-classes is more difficult than two-classes.

 The suggested non-interactions or zeros are not necessarily real and are not pharmacologically proven, so there is a possibility of some disturbance.